arobirosa/computer-repair-ai-assistant-prolog/README.md

 	( (N == 'yes' ; N == 'y') -> assert(symptom_present(Question)) ;
        assert(symptom_absent(Question)), fail).
 ~~~
+* SWI Prolog don't offer any internationalisation functions.
+It is expected that Prolog won't be interacting directly with the user as front-end
 * There aren't any prolog programmers in the market.
 Prolog is exmore difficult to understand as a language than object-oriented or imperative languages like Java or Python
 * Most prolog distributions don't seem to be actively used in commercial projects